 - It is the third largest social network in the U.S.A

 - For 48% of Pinterest users, shopping is the top priority.

 - 97% of searches on Pinterest are unbranded.

 - 28% of marketers worldwide are already using Pinterest.

-As you can see the numbers this site is putting is impressive and if you are using Pinterest correctly and consistently then I m sure this platform has the potential to drive decent amount of traffic to your blog or website.
+As you can see the numbers this site is putting are impressive and if you are using Pinterest correctly and consistently then I m sure this platform has the potential to drive a decent amount of traffic to your blog or website.

 Easy to optimize